aayushgirdhar/Keepr/README.md

 # Keepr
 Keepr is a minimalistic note-taking application built with ReactJS.

-Keepr is a minimalistic note-taking application built with ReactJS.
 It provides an intuitive and user-friendly interface for creating, organizing, and managing notes.

 Users can easily add new notes and delete notes they no longer need.
 The app utilizes React's component-based architecture, state management, and hooks for efficient and responsive user interactions.